reimagined/resolve/packages/resolve-command/README.md

 	A command may also have some additional payload.

- * `getJwtValue`
+ * `jwtToken`
-   A callback to retrieve the actual client state stored in a verified JWT token.
+   Non-verified actual JWT token provided from client.

 ### Example
 Define a news handling aggregate (see the  `news-aggregate.js` file), use the `resolve-command` library to execute the `createNews` command and send the corresponding event to the specified event store.
 To see a read model handling events which this aggregate produces, refer to the [resolve-query](../resolve-query#example) package documentation.